 Trafalgar Luxury Suites – Close to the Royal Opera House and to the Covent Garden Market, the suites have a fully equipped kitchen and a seating area to make you feel at home.

-Neal Street 2 Bedroom Apartment – Two double bedrooms, this flat accommodates up to 4 guests and is located on a small, quiet street in Covent Garden.
+Neal Street 2 Bedroom Apartment – Two double bedrooms, this flat accommodates up to 5 guests and is located in the heart of Covent Garden.

 Hotels in Mayfair